Eligible heat pumps for financial assistance

 (Hydro-Québec)

-The Efficient Heat Pump program allows you to have easy access to financial assistance for installing a heat pump.
-It is important to select a model from the list of eligible heat pumps to do the work.
-The application for financial assistance must be submitted no later than six months after the date of installation of the heat pump.
+The LogisVert Efficient Homes Program allows you to have easy access to financial assistance for installing a heat pump.
+It is important to select a model from the list of eligible heat pumps tto do the work.
+The application for financial assistance must be submitted no later than nine months after the date of installation of the heat pump.

 Conversion of a natural gas heating system to a dual-energy system